-Swanky and high end, this homage to materialism was home to a few of my favourite UK chains, in particular H&M and Forever 21, as well as some great international food courts where we grabbed some pretty stellar dumplings.
-The Mall air conditioning may also have had something to do with lingering in this shopping mecca.
+Swanky and high-end, this homage to materialism was home to a few of my favorite UK chains, in particular H&M and Forever 21, as well as some great international food courts where we grabbed some pretty stellar dumplings.
+The mall air conditioning may also have had something to do with lingering in this shopping mecca.

 There is no photography allowed in this special room and it has a hushed aura of spiritual energy that is palpable.
 The large canine tooth is on display in a stupa that is composed of 320kg of gold, donated by devotees.

 There are other temples around the world that also claim to possess Buddha’s tooth, including the Temple of the Tooth in Kandy, Sri Lanka.
 Who knows if it is really his tooth or not but the place certainly feels like hallowed ground.

 The museum was very interesting also, and I came away with a deeper understanding of this peaceful and beautiful religion.

 Out of the calming temple and back into the frenetic pace of Chinatown, it was still raining buckets.